SoftEng-HEIGVD/Teaching-HEIGVD-CM_WEBS-2016/README.md

 #### Requirements

-* A working API.
+* A working API implementing the specification described in the iFlux blog post.
-* An API documentation for every route of your API.
+* An API documentation for every route of the API.
 * The documentation of the API should be available in the running application.
 * You should have at least 1 API resource with **pagination** (e.g. list of issues, list of users, list of comments).